-The Alumni Innovation Fund encourages our members to work together, and with their global networks of colleagues and organisations, to apply their newly-acquired knowledge and skills in collaborative initiatives of shared learning, convening and progressive thinking and action.
-An important goal of the Fund is to enhance cross-learning among academics and practitioners in the field, bringing science, policy and practice together.
+The GEN Alumni Innovation Fund supports our members’ innovative work with one another, and with their global networks of colleagues and organisations.
+It enables them to apply their knowledge, skills and approaches developed in GEN events in collaborative initiatives of shared learning, as well as convening for progressive thinking and action.
+An important goal of the fund is to enhance cross-learning among academics and practitioners in the field, bringing science, policy and practice together.

 Grabbing Green Conference, Toronto: Panel: “Ecological Imperialism and its many faces: new insights into the global green grab”

-In May 2013, GESA 2012 alums Manoj Misra, Kasim Tirmizey, Rishi Bastakoti and resource person Susannah McCandless collaborated to host a panel at the “Grabbing Green: Questioning the Green Economy” Conference hosted by the University of Toronto, May 17-19 2013.
+GESA 2012 alums Manoj Misra (Canada), Kasim Tirmizey (Canada), Rishi Bastakoti (Nepal) and resource person Susannah McCandless collaborated to host a panel at the “Grabbing Green: Questioning the Green Economy” Conference hosted by the University of Toronto, May 17-19 2013.
 The panel examined the global green grab – the large scale appropriation of lands and resources to environmental ends – through the dual lens of ecological imperialism and ‘accumulation by dispossession’.
 The GESA alumni’s diverse geographical foci and multi-disciplinary approach provided for a compelling panel discussion, which explored possibilities of community resistance in the context of neoliberalism and the roles of policy and advocacy in supporting community aspirations.

 Collaborative Participant Observation at the Second Meeting of the Intergovernmental Platform on Biodiversity and Ecosystem Services (IPBES-2), Antalya, Turkey